mmistakes/minimal-mistakes/_docs/01-quick-start-guide.md

 {% include base_path %}

-Minimal Mistakes has been developed as a [Jekyll theme gem](http://jekyllrb.com/docs/themes/) for easier installs and upgrades.
+Minimal Mistakes has been developed as a [Jekyll theme gem](http://jekyllrb.com/docs/themes/) for easier use.
 It is also 100% compatible with GitHub Pages --- just with a more involved installation process.

 {% include toc %}

-## Ruby Gem Method
+## Installing the Theme

-If you're running Jekyll v3.3+ and self-hosting you can quickly install the theme by:
+If you're running Jekyll v3.3+ and self-hosting you can quickly install the theme as Ruby gem.
+If you're hosting with GitHub Pages you'll have to use the old "repo fork" method or directly copy all of the theme files[^structure] into your site.

+[^structure]: See [**Structure** page]({{ base_path }}/docs/structure/) for a list of theme files and what they do.

+### Ruby Gem Method

-Adding this line to your Jekyll site's `Gemfile`:
+Add this line to your Jekyll site's `Gemfile`:

 ```ruby
 gem "minimal-mistakes-jekyll"
 ```

-Adding this line to your Jekyll site's `_config.yml` file:
+Add this line to your Jekyll site's `_config.yml` file:

 ```yaml
 theme: minimal-mistakes-jekyll
 ```

-And running Bundler:
+Then run Bundler to install the theme gem and dependencies:

 ```bash
 bundle install
 ```

-## GitHub Pages Compatible Method
+### GitHub Pages Compatible Method

 Fork the [Minimal Mistakes theme](https://github.com/mmistakes/minimal-mistakes/fork), then rename the repo to **USERNAME.github.io** --- replacing **USERNAME** with your GitHub username.